sukus21/sukkore/README.md

-# sukCore
+# sukkore
- More or less a project template, used in some form in all of my games.
+A game-project template, used in all of my games in some form.
+Only main should be considered stable-ish.

 ### Tools used
  - RGBDS toolchain v0.5.2